 And that leads to a big question: why would a doc, the acquaintence I spoke of above, knowing full well that study after study has shown HCG to be completely useless for weight loss, push his wife to take the same?
 My guess is simple: the low calorie diet.
 Most HCG diets are very low calories and so he knew that his wfie would lose weight anyway.
 So the hundreds or thousands that he would spend would be well worth the investment.

 Well, you know what I am going to say: HCG diets, crash dieting, liposuction or any other very rapid way to take off pounds will not lead to long term health and vitality.
-Fix the underlying root problem or eventually you will put back on the pounds.
+I cover the struggle with this sort of lifestyle in my link on Why Crash Dieting Often Does Not Work.
+In other words, Fix the underlying root problem or eventually you will put back on the pounds.
 Remember: a man with about a 40 inch waist or a woman with a 35 inch waist has substantially more heart attack risk (and often sexual dysfunction to go along with it).
 Gradual weight loss with a steady dose of exercise are always the answer (unless you have been diagnosed with thyroid, testosterone or other hormonal issues).

 1) American Journal of Clinical Nutrition, Feb 1973, 26:211-218, “Effect of human chorionic gonadotrophin on weight loss, hunger and feeling of well-being”

 2) American Journal of Clinical Nutrition, Sep 1976, 29:940-948, “Ineffectiveness of human chorionic gonadotropin in weight reduction: a double-blind study”